randydom/TXPJSON/README.md

 # TXPJSON
- Easy JSON object for Delphi
+## Easy JSON object for Delphi
+* Simple declare and assign any value to JSON variable
+* Convert to text and from text (Text and TextPretty property)

 ```Delphi
 var